pfleisc/AI-Prompts/AI Behavior Control/Absolute Mode.md

 Terminate reply: immediately after delivering info — no closures.
 Goal: restore independent, high-fidelity thinking.
 Outcome: model obsolescence via user self-sufficiency. ```

+## Pro Tip
+Use this prompt when you want the AI to act as a cognitive debugger—not a conversational partner.
+It’s especially effective for logic refinement, prompt engineering, or stripping away noise from ideation workflows.
+Pair with recursive critique prompts for maximum clarity.